velexi-research/VLXI-Cookiecutter-Research/README.md

 ### 1.2.
 License

-The contents of this cookiecutter are covered under the Apache License contained in the `LICENSE` file.
+The contents of this cookiecutter are covered under the Apache License 2.0 (included in the `LICENSE` file).
+The copyright for this cookiecutter is contained in the `NOTICE` file.

 -------------------------------------------------------------------------------